Ass antlers, ear worms, and other problems Germans have

 Kabelsalat – the snarl of cables under your computer desk, behind your entertainment center, or if you happen to be married to a computer engineer, all over your house (literally ‘cable salad’)

 Schadenfreude – “Happiness at the misfortune of others?
 That IS German!”
-(I really wanted to link to the Avenue Q song here, but I couldn’t find a good video of it on the interwebs.
-You’ll have to settle for this bizarre animae version.
-Listen to the lyrics.
-Good stuff.)
+(I really wanted to link to the Avenue Q song here, but I couldn’t find a good video of it.
+It’s a catchy one.)